 (RepublicanJournal.org) – White House Press Secretary Jen Psaki faced tough questions from reporters during an August 4 press briefing.
-The secretary had just addressed the president’s urging of New York Mayor Andrew Cuomo to resign after revelations of sexual allegations against him.
+The secretary had just addressed the president’s urging of New York Mayor Andrew Cuomo to resign after revelations of allegations against him.

-The New York Post’s Steve Nelson asked her about investigations into sexual allegations against President Joe Biden during the 2020 presidential campaign.
+The New York Post’s Steve Nelson asked her about investigations into the allegations against President Joe Biden during the 2020 presidential campaign.
 Psaki brushed off the situation, saying it was “heavily litigated” and refused to comment further.

 Biden accuser Tara Reade, a former Senate staffer, is now calling Psaki out.
 She says the situation was neither litigated nor investigated.